 On a more specific issue, I have argued together with Karl Friston against the use of functional localiser sessions to identify regions of interest (fROIs) over which the BOLD signal is averaged (Friston et al, 2006; Friston & Henson, 2006).
 Note that we did not argue against the functional definition of regions per se (nor did we argue that such regions should be not be defined on individual basis; cf. Saxe et al, 2006); only that fROIs are normally better identified by orthogonal contrasts within the same experimental session, and that they may be better used as search volumes in order to allow for functional heterogeneity within an fROI.

 We are aspiring towards more Open Science, with the help of the CBU Open Science Committee (http://www.mrc-cbu.cam.ac.uk/openscience/).
 We strive to ensure easy access to our data, through a managed access system to ensure we honour the consent given by our volunteers, either for CBU papers (http://www.mrc-cbu.cam.ac.uk/publications/opendata) or CamCAN (http://www.cam-can.org/index.php?content=dataset).
-We have also written our first opinion piece, on how to improve the abstract submission process for conferences (Tibon et al, 2018).
+We have also written our first opinion piece, on how to improve the abstract submission process for conferences (Tibon et al, 2018; see also Brouwers et al., 2021).
+Together with the British Neuroscience Society (BNA), we have explored opinions on publishing (Clift et al., 2021).
 We have also contributed to international guidelines for both fMRI (Poldrack et al, 2008) and MEG (Gross et al, 2013), including the definition of the BIDS standard for representing MEG data (Niso et al, 2018).

 My use of neuroimaging has necessitated several methodological developments, guided by the work of Karl Friston and the Statistical Parametric Mapping (SPM) group.
 My early work coincided with the advent of event-related fMRI, including issues like how to model the neural-haemodynamic mapping (Josephs & Henson, 1999), how to model the BOLD impulse response (for which three degrees of freedom seem sufficient; Henson et al, 2000; Henson et al, 2001; Henson, 2004), how to accommodate different slice acquisition times (Henson et al, 1999), how to characterise BOLD impulse response latency (Henson & Rugg, 2001; Friston et al, 2002), how to record and model speech in the fMRI scanner (Henson & Josephs, 2002) and evaluating the importance of optical head-tracking for multivariate pattern analysis (Huang et al., 2018).